Parks Victoria Board

 Member since 2017, Chair since 2020

-John currently holds the positions Chair of Parks Victoria, Chair of William Angliss Institute, Australia's specialist food, tourism, hospitality and events educator and Chair of Tourism Midwest Victoria, a peak tourism industry body designed to strengthen and grow Midwest Victoria’s visitor economy.
-John is Victoria's longest continuous serving Tourism, Major Events and Gaming Minister with 30 years' experience in public policy, government and governance at international, national, state and local government level.
-He is a former Minister for Multicultural Affairs, Racing, Major Projects and Employment and a former member of the 'Cleanevent' Advisory Board, one of Australia's largest events businesses at the time.
-He was a Councillor and Mayor of the then City of Berwick and executive of the Municipal Association of Victoria.
+John Pandazopoulos is Chair of William Angliss Institute, Australia's specialist food, tourism, hospitality and events educator and Chair of Tourism Midwest Victoria, a peak tourism industry body designed to strengthen and grow Midwest Victoria’s visitor economy.
+John is Victoria’s longest continuous serving Tourism, Major Events and Gaming Minister with 30 years’ experience in public policy, government and governance at international, national, state and local government levels.
+He is the former Victorian Minister for Tourism, Multicultural Affairs, Racing, Major Projects and Employment, and a former member of the Cleanevent Advisory Board, one of Australia’s largest events businesses at the time.
+John was a local Councillor and Mayor of the then City of Berwick and an Executive of the Municipal Association of Victoria.
+He is also the former Chair of the Victorian Government’s Visitor Economy Ministerial Advisory Committee 2015-2019, former Chair and Deputy Chair of the Victorian Parliament Environment and Natural Resources Committee and immediate past Chair of Destination Phillip Island Regional Tourism Board.

 Lisa Marty (Deputy Chair)